Evolving traversable wormholes satisfying the energy conditions in the presence of pole dark energy: Evolving traversable wormholes and energy conditions

 The traceless EMT implies a conformally invariant massless field, commonly encountered in the Casimir effect.
 In fact, conformal symmetry imposes significant constraints on the structure of conformal field theories, where one can relate and unify physical theories.
-We solve the coupled differential equation system, Eqs. (\ref{phide}) and (\ref{tracelessEMTb}), for $\phi $ and $E$, numerically, and set the initial condition $E\left( \epsilon \right) =10^{6}$.
-The behavior of $\omega _{\phi }$ versus $z$ with $U\left( \phi \right) =\phi ^{0.2}$ is depicted in Fig. \ref{fig1c}.
+In order to solve the coupled differential equation system, Eqs. (\ref{phide}) and (\ref{tracelessEMTb}), for $\phi $ and $E$, numerically, Eq. (\ref{tracelessEMTb}) should be independent of $r$.
+This leads to the imposition $b'(r) = C r^2$ where $C$ is an arbitrary constant, and consequently provides the shape function $b(r)=r_0+C(r^3-r_0^3)/3$, with $b(r_0)=r_0$.
+This shape function satisfies the required conditions for $C \leq 0$, however, we set $C$ to zero, which is equivalent to the $q=0$ case for the shape function $b(r)=r_0$.
+We also set the initial condition $E\left( \epsilon \right) =10^{12}$.
+The behavior of $\omega _{\phi }$ versus $z$ with $U\left( \phi \right) =\phi ^{0.1}$ is depicted in Fig. \ref{fig1c}.
 It is physically viable since $\omega _{\phi }\left( z\right) <-0.9$.
-In Fig. \ref{fig4}, the behaviors of $\rho $, $\rho -\tau $ and $ \rho +p$, with respect to $z$ for different values of $r$ are shown where $ q=0.5$, so that $b(r)=r_{0}\left( r_{0}/r\right) ^{0.5}$ satisfies all required conditions.
-Figure \ref{fig4} shows that $ \rho $, $\rho -\tau $ and $\rho +p$ decrease as time evolves.
+In Fig. \ref{fig4}, the behaviors of $\rho $, $\rho -\tau $ and $ \rho +p$, with respect to $z$ for different values of $r$ are shown.
+Note that $\rho$ is independent of the radial coordinate $r$ for the $q=0$ case, as can be seen from Eq. (\ref{rho}).
+Figure \ref{fig4} shows that $\rho $, $\rho -\tau $ and $\rho +p$ decrease as time evolves.
 However, they remain positive at all times and consequently the NEC and WEC are always satisfied.
 This occurs for the wormhole throat as well as other wormhole radii.
-It is interesting to note that at a specified time/redshift, the quantities $\rho $ and $\rho -\tau $ increase for increasing values of the radius, and the minimum value corresponds to the throat, as depicted by Figs. \ref{fig4a} and \ref{fig4b}.
-On the other hand, $\rho+p$ decreases for increasing values of the radius, and has a maximum at the throat (Fig. \ref{fig4c}).
+It is interesting to note that at a specified time/redshift, the quantity $\rho -\tau $ increases for increasing values of the radius, and the minimum value corresponds to the throat, as depicted by Fig. \ref{fig4b}.
+On the other hand, $\rho+p$ decreases for increasing values of the radius, and has a maximum at the throat, as is depicted by Fig. \ref{fig4c}.